 Practitioners said yoga benefits their health by encouraging them to exercise more, inspiring them to eat healthily, and by improving their sleep quality.

 They added that it also reduces their stress levels, and motivates them to smoke less, and reduces their alcohol intake.

-Practicing yoga comes with many benefits for both mental and physical health, though not all the acclaimed benefits are science-backed, here let’s look at the effect of yoga on your self-confidence.
+Practicing yoga comes with many benefits for both mental and physical health.
+If you want to experience any of its benefits, you can enroll in a yoga teacher training in Bali or any other place.
+Though not all the acclaimed benefits are science-backed, let’s look here at the effect of yoga on your self-confidence.

 HOW YOGA BOOST YOUR SELF-CONFIDENCE